 Managing project budgets is one hell of a job.
 One must really be a visionary to calculate all the expenses – both time and financial ones.
 However, this is hardly the hardest part of collaboration: even despite the best preparation possible, most of the projects face some unpleasant circumstances that force them to go overboard and spend some extra.
 Especially if we talk about remote collaboration – finding good creative solutions is even harder in such circumstances.

 As usual, I will say that design projects are also part of that game.
-And, as usual, I will also say that there are solutions that will help you to avoid certain expenses by understanding what actually leads to them.
-But before we proceed with that part, I would like to explain how I get to the problem.
+And, as usual, I will also say that there are solutions that will help you avoid certain expenses by understanding what actually leads to them.
+But before we proceed with that part, I would like to explain how I got to the problem.
 I suggest we turn on our inner Sherlock Holmes stories mode for a bit and exploit his famous deductive method (many argue that it’s really the inductive one, but we’re not going to dispute that).
-We will visit the crime scene, see the general picture, and try to dissect it into the smaller pieces to see what caused it.
-We will be tracing everything backwards from the situation where we have to spend more than we planned to the very reason that made it be.
+We will visit the crime scene, see the general picture, and try to dissect it into smaller pieces to see what caused it.
+We will be tracing everything backward, from the situation where we have to spend more than planned to the very reason that made it happen.
 Mind you, I will assess almost every situation using the undying and objectively true formula “time = money” so that we have something to lean on in our detective story.

 So, ready your magnifying glass and send a cab for Watson.
 The game, Mrs. Hudson, is on!
 And, for Sir Arthur’s sake, put on the damn hat.